The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles: Abstract

 \section{Abstract}

 We introduce a multivariate diffusion model that is able to price derivative securities featuring multiple underlying assets.
-Each underlying shows a volatility smile and is modeled according to a density-mixture dynamical model while the same property holds for the multivariate process of all assets, whose density is a mixture of multivariate basic densities.
+Each asset volatility smile is modeled according to a density-mixture dynamical model while the same property holds for the multivariate process of all assets, whose density is a mixture of multivariate basic densities.
 This allows to reconcile single name and index/basket volatility smiles in a consistent framework.
-Rather than simply correlating one-dimensional local volatility models for each asset, our approach could be dubbed a multidimensional local volatility approach with state dependent diffusion matrix.
-The model is quite tractable, leading to a complete market and not requiring Fourier techniques, contrary to multivariate stochastic volatility models such as Wishart.
-We provide a semi-analytic formula for the price of European options on a basket/index of securities.
-A comparison with the standard approach consisting in using Monte Carlo simulation that samples simply-correlated suitably discretized one-dimensional paths is made.
-Our results show that our approach is promising in terms of basket option pricing.
-We also introduce a multivariate uncertain volatility model of which our multivariate local volatilities model is a multivariate markovian projection and analyze the dependence structure induced by our multivariate dynamics in detail.
-A few numerical examples on simple contracts conclude the paper.
+Our approach could be dubbed a multidimensional local volatility approach with vector-state dependent diffusion matrix.
+The model is quite tractable, leading to a complete market and not requiring Fourier techniques for calibration and dependence measures, contrary to multivariate stochastic volatility models such as Wishart.
+We prove existence and uniqueness of solutions for the model stochastic differential equations, provide formulas for a number of basket options, and analyze the dependence structure of the model in detail by deriving a number of results on covariances, its copula function and rank correlation measures and volatilities-assets correlations.
+A comparison with sampling simply-correlated suitably discretized one-dimensional mixture dynamical paths is made, both in terms of option pricing and of dependence, and first order expansion relationships between the two models' local covariances are derived.
+We also show existence of a multivariate uncertain volatility model of which our multivariate local volatilities model is a Markovian projection, highlighting that the projected model is smoother and avoids a number of drawbacks of the uncertain volatility version.
+We also show a consistency result where the Markovian projection of a geometric basket in the multivariate model is a univariate mixture dynamics model.
+A few numerical examples on basket and spread options pricing conclude the paper.

 {\bf Key words:} Mixture of densities, Volatility smile, Lognormal density, Multivariate local volatility, Complete Market, Option on a weighted Arithmetic average of a basket, Spread option, Option on a weighted geometric average of a basket, Markovian projection, Copula function.